Szewek/mcpm/README.md

-# mcpm – Minecraft Package Manager
+# MCPM - Minecraft Package Manager
 [![Build Status](https://travis-ci.org/Szewek/mcpm.svg?branch=master)](https://travis-ci.org/Szewek/mcpm)

-`mcpm` is a package manager that lets you manage mods, saves and resource packs.
-It's written in Go.
+MCPM is a package manager AND A LIBRARY, that lets you manage mods, modpacks, world saves and resource packs.
+It's all written in [Go](https://golang.org/).

-This repository IS NOT related to [mcpm/mcpm](https://github.com/mcpm/mcpm).
+You can use this as a server command-line tool or create whole new tool using MCPM as a library.

+The idea of MCPM is creating easy and fully automated management of Minecraft resources.
+It is dedicated to both servers and clients.

+This project is still missing its target features.
+You can contribute by giving new ideas or bugs at Issues page or developing the source code.

 ## How does this work?
-`mcpm` uses Curse CDN to gather information about everything Minecraft-related.
-So everything downloadable in Curse is also available in `mcpm`.
+MCPM gets information of all Minecraft-related stuff available from Curse CDN server.
+So everything downloadable on Curse is also available in MCPM.

-Package name comes from its curse.com URL.
+Package names come from their specific curse.com URL.
 For example: /mc-mods/minecraft/**`tinkers-construct`**

+## Why Go? / Why not Java?
+The answer is simple.
+This is not a Minecraft mod, launcher nor a development library.
+Also Go is simple and easy to understand language.

 ## Installation
 Check [Releases](https://github.com/Szewek/mcpm/releases) for downloads

 To get the latest build, get [Go](https://golang.org/) and type this command: